-Workshop provides the audience the opportunity to examine samples of twined weaving and learn how it connects to the land and Abenaki history.
-The discussion will cover family oral tradition as well as her research into Wabanaki archeology and first hand studies of surviving ‘material culture’.
-Additionally, students will make a hands on connection to Abenaki culture by making a small textile samples and clay impressions, similar to what has been found archeological sites of the northeast.
+This workshop provides the audience the opportunity to examine samples of twined weaving and learn how it connects to the land and Abenaki history.
+The discussion will cover family oral tradition by Vera Longtoe Sheehan,as well as her research into Wabanaki archeology and first hand studies of surviving ‘material culture.’
+Additionally, students will make a hands-on connection to Abenaki culture by making small textile samples and clay impressions, similar to what has been found at archeological sites of the northeast.
 This combination lecture/workshop is a perfect companion for Cultural Ecology and Understanding Place courses.
 Class size is limited.

 Audience: 4th grade through adult